viveksingh1105/pv-module-characterization-and-analysis/README.md

 5. Plot I–V and P–V characteristics using MATLAB

+A nonlinear approximation of the PV module I–V characteristic was implemented in MATLAB to reproduce the experimentally observed knee-region behavior and maximum power point.

 ## Results and Observations

 The obtained I–V characteristic followed the expected behavior of a photovoltaic module.